-Megalodon Shark Facts and FAQ
+Megalodon Shark Facts: Size, Extinction, Sightings and Other FAQ

 The Megalodon shark was one of the most terrifying creatures that ever lived on our planet.
 It was the largest predatory shark ever, even more powerful than the largest dinosaurs.
-It grew to the size of tractor-trailer semi truck, and it ate whales for breakfast.
+It grew to the size of tractor-trailer semi-truck, and it ate whales for breakfast.

 It may sound like a monster from a horror movie, but Megalodon was a real shark, and it really did exist in our world's oceans at one time.
 We all know how dangerous a Great White Shark is, and in Megalodon we imagine a shark with the same instincts and ferocity, but much, much larger.
 It’s no wonder this amazing shark has sparked the curiosity of so many people!